 - Author, Ohio Chapter of ABA Sales Tax Desk Book

-- Speaker on Tax Policy Changes, Ohio Manufacturer's Association, February 2015
+- Speaker, Tax Policy Changes, Ohio Manufacturer's Association, February 2015

 - Author, Baldwin's Ohio Tax Service

-- Annual Keynote Speaker on Property Tax Issues, Ohio Tax Conference, 2001-present
+- Annual Keynote Speaker, Property Tax Issues, Ohio Tax Conference, 2001-present

-- Member of Executive Committee and Former Chair, National Association of State Bar Tax Sections; and member, Institute for Professionals in Taxation
+- Member, Executive Committee; Former Chair, National Association of State Bar Tax Sections; member, Institute for Professionals in Taxation

 - Listed, Ohio Super Lawyers®, 2007 - 2008; Corporate Counsel Edition, 2009